rashmi-fit/coder/README.md

 # coder
-This repository contains all the practices and learnings This is the read me file and having all the steps to start
+This repository contains all the practices with Jupyter and solvig queries from keggle and different data sets